patchon/pastebin/README.md

 ```
 ❗ Notes
 * If you are using minkube, you can read about how to use it's docker registry [here](https://minikube.sigs.k8s.io/docs/handbook/pushing/)
 * The image-reference in the deployment (pastebin-k8s.yaml) is set to **localhost:5000/pastebin:latest**, you probably want to update it to reflect your image registry.
-However if you are using minkube and it's registry, it should work.
+However if you are using minkube and it's registry, this should work.